How To Visit Austin On A Budget: 20 Tips

 6. Explore The City On Foot Or By Bike

 Explore the city on foot or by bike to save money on ride shares and gas.
-South Congress Ave is completely pedestrian-friendly, and it’s home to some of the coolest street art, best restaurants, and tons of shopping.
+South Congress Ave is completely pedestrian-friendly, and it’s home to some of the coolest street art, the best restaurants, and tons of shopping.
 You can also explore most of downtown Austin by foot and bicycle for more art galleries, clothing stores in the Second Street District, food trucks, and iconic murals.

 Does Austin have a bike share program?
 Yes!
 MetroBike offers 77 stations around Austin where you can rent, ride, and return your bikes for a really low cost.